Home Policy“Sorry, not sorry” — Collaboration is Canada’s innovation superpower

 by Andrea Nemtin

 While the world often jokes about how “nice” Canadians are, our niceness isn’t just a national quirk — it’s our collaborative superpower.
-It’s what’s enabled us to listen deeply, work across differences, and build trust-based solutions to our most complex challenges.
-And right now, it’s the key to solving the defining problems of our time — housing, climate, inequality, and reconciliation.
+It’s what has enabled us to listen deeply, work across differences, and build trust-based solutions to our most complex challenges.
+And right now, it’s the key to solving the defining problems of our time — housing, climate, inequality and reconciliation.

-That’s why we believe the next federal government must treat the social sector not as an afterthought, but as a core part of Canada’s innovation economy.
+That’s why we believe the new federal government must treat the social sector not as an afterthought, but as a core part of Canada’s innovation economy.
 Because innovation isn’t just about patents and products — it’s about solving problems at scale.
 And no one does that better than civil society organizations, Indigenous nations, community leaders and mission-driven entrepreneurs.
-These are the people already doing the hard work of systems change.
+These are the people already doing the hard work.

 Canada is also becoming a global leader in climate-focused social finance and cleantech.
 The Canada Growth Fund and impact investment vehicles are helping scale low-carbon solutions that will define the economy of the future.
 And let’s not forget: the term “cleantech” itself was coined by a Canadian.